-When triggering is based on flow, to the left on the scale, the ventilator system senses deviations in the bias flow delivered during expiration.
-These deviations are caused by the inspiratory efforts of the patient.
-The further to the left on the scale, the less effort the patient has to make.
+The further to the left on the scale, the less effort (2) the patient has to make.
 At the far left of the scale, there is a risk of autotriggering, and the scale and value are therefore marked in red.
-The trigger setting is marked with a ring in the dynamic image.
+The trigger setting (3) is marked with a circle in the dynamic image.

-When triggering is based on pressure, to the right on the scale, the ventilator system senses deviations in the pressure below PEEP created by the patient.
+When triggering is based on pressure (4), to the right on the scale, the ventilator system senses deviations in the pressure below PEEP created by the patient.
 The pressure below PEEP required to initiate a breath is displayed when the setting is made.

-The further to the right on the scale, the greater the patient effort required to trigger.
+The further to the right on the scale, the greater the patient effort (5) required to trigger.

 The trigger scale has different colors based on the setting.
 Green indicates a normal setting for pneumatic triggering.
-Red indicates that the setting is not recommended, e.g. when the risk of autotriggering may increase.
+Red indicates that the setting is not recommended, e.g. when the risk of self-triggering may increase.
 Yellow is used as a warning color.